How to Look Flawless for your Wedding Photos

-Plan your procedures ahead– it’s easy to get caught up in the craziness of tastings, fittings and appointments and forget to schedule facial treatments until the last minute.
+It’s easy to get caught up in the craziness of tastings, fittings, and appointments and forget to schedule facial treatments until the last minute.
 Don’t be tempted to get cosmetic lasering or chemical peels within 10 days to a month of the event, depending on the exact type of laser or peel.
-Even something as simple as a facial should be given a solid week for skin to normalize, especially if any extractions will be performed.
+Even something as simple as a facial should be given a solid week for your skin to normalize, especially if any extractions will be performed.
 Call well ahead of time and discuss this with the technician.

-Practice good skin health– stay hydrated and eat healthfully leading up to the event.
-Don’t try new skincare products, or anything that may irritate your skin.
+Stay hydrated and eat healthfully leading up to your wedding day to take extra care of your skin.
+Don’t start a new skincare regimen or anything that may irritate your skin within the month of your wedding.
 Anticipate your skin’s history, and treat it accordingly depending on changes your skin may experience in the climate or weather that’s expected at the venue.

 Keeping these ideas in mind, remember its always most important to look like yourself and feel comfortable on your wedding day.
 These techniques will help ensure you look flawless both in person and in photographs for years to come.